NeilBotelho/scripts-and-configs/README.md

-# Backup and Restore
+# Cool scripts and configs
-My solution for backup and restore of my dotfiles and program files
+A collection of the scripts I've written for daily use.
+PRs with cool scripts are welcome!!

 ## How it works
 I use rsync to regularly poll various files and folders for changes and pull the changes into this directory.
 The script I use to do this is ```syncChanges``` .
 The ```syncChanges``` script has a separate function defined to backup each folder allowing fine grained control over what to include and what not to include.
 Each function can also be used as a template to add more folders to be backed up.